Oroya Fever and Verruga Peruana

 Treatment with most antibiotics produces remission, but relapse is common and requires prolonged therapy.

-Typical treatment is rifampin 10 mg/kg po once/day for 10 to 14 days or streptomycin 15 to 20 mg/kg IM once/day for 10 days.
-Ciprofloxacin 500 mg po bid for 7 to 10 days has been used successfully, as has azithromycin, doxycycline, and trimethoprim-sulfamethoxazole.
+Typical treatment for verruga peruana is rifampin 10 mg/kg orally once a day for 10 to 14 days or streptomycin 15 to 20 mg/kg IM once a day for 10 days.
+Ciprofloxacin 500 mg orally 2 times a day for 7 to 10 days has been used successfully, as have azithromycin, doxycycline, and trimethoprim/sulfamethoxazole.